It may not have the highest miles earning rates, but the Citi PremierMiles is still a formidable tool in a travel

 Opinions expressed reflect the view of the writer (this is his story).

 It’s a loaded question, bound to ignite fierce debate.
 How do you define “best” anyway?
 Best for shopping?
 Best for dining?
 Lowest annual fees?
 Best customer service?
 The list goes on and on.

-I’m not about to get drawn into that quagmire, but I would, however, dare to say that the Citi PremierMiles Visa may be the most useful miles card in Singapore.
+I’m not about to get drawn into that quagmire, but I would, however, dare to say the Citi PremierMiles Visa may be the most useful miles card in Singapore.